OpenRLVR/.github/profile/README.md

 Since the dawn of open source (weights) LLMs, open collaboration has becomes a embrassing pain point for the community.
 Although we have HuggingFace to share the model weights and datasets, collaboration was never a big thing for pre-training + RLHF era, with exception of mergekit and nanoGPT runs.

 DeepSeek R1’s release kickstarted a new era of totally decoupled pre-training/post-training, where the latter has a signature of flywheel suited for OSS collaboration.
-Never before happened, there is actual need for open collaboration to build an OSS community for the collective good of RLVRs.
+Never before happened, there is actual need for open collaboration to build an OSS community for the collective good of RLGRs.

 ### The Idea